The-Developing-Developers/game-of-life-qt/README.md

 # To Do List

+- Check the algorithm.
+The right-hand half of the grid does not behave correctly.
 - Is `Backend` class unnecessary?
 Could it be merged with `Grid`?
-- Improve Start button: it could display "running" (or something similar) when the game is running.
 - Add Reset button, only active when the timer is not running, to reset the board.
-- Add a welcome screen to allow the user to choose the size of the grid.
-Now it is hard-coded in `Main.qml`.
+- In the welcome screen, allow the user to choose the size of the grid.
+Now it is hard-coded in `GameBoard.qml`.
-- Add selectable simulation speed
+- Add selectable simulation speed.
 - Translate Italian comments into English.
 - Document what the code is doing and why.
 - Refactor the code to favour readability.
+- ~~Improve Start button: it could display "running" (or something similar) when the game is running.~~
 - ~~Remove unused methods and test code.~~